 Babywearing enables the mother to be acutely aware of her baby’s cues and signals and heightens her perception of her child’s needs.
-It reduces crying and fussiness by up to 51%, with parents feeling more competent and nurturing toward their children.
+A study published in the Pediatrics journal found that babywearing reduces crying and fussiness by up to 51%, with parents feeling more competent and nurturing toward their children.

 Being in close physical contact with a parent provides a baby with a rich learning environment where all of their most important needs can be met – food, warmth, love and touch.

 Babies who are carried learn more, stimulating brain development and expanding their future learning potential.

 - Increases cardiac output, improves circulation, promotes respiration and aids in digestion.